PRINCIPAL OF AGENCY

 Karen Lincoln was born and raised in Seattle, Washington and graduated from the University of Washington with a degree in Editorial Production.
 Since college she has actively pursued careers in the entertainment industry and as a business entrepreneur.
-In the entertainment industry, Karen has been involved in multiple capacities that have included modeling for Stock Car Magazine, as well as appearances on the Northern Exposure TV series and a role in Pandora’s Clock (NBC-TV mini-series).
-She also was featured in commercials for the Thomas Lincoln Ford Mercury auto dealership.
+In the entertainment industry, Karen has been involved in multiple media productions.
+She has modeled for Stock Car Magazine, as well as made appearances on "Northern Exposure" Tv series and a role in "Pandora’s Clock" an NBC-TV mini-series, amongst being featured in many commercials.

-One of Karen’s favorite sayings is “a timeless mind is an ageless body".
+One of Karen’s favorite sayings is “A timeless mind is an ageless body."

 Patrick Sheridan is a Denver-based filmmaker, screenwriter, and actor.
 A graduate of the Vancouver Film School's writing program, Patrick has written and directed over 20 short films, as well as the soon-to-be-released feature, Jimmy Said.
 He is scheduled to shoot his next feature film Stalled later this Summer.
 He is also in pre-production on a web series The Stalker and is writing and directing a comedy Television pilot, The Millennial Girl.
 He has optioned several feature-length scripts over the years and his latest, The Three Dreams of Sonadora, appears headed for production in 2014.
 As an actor, he's appeared in more than a dozen short films, including several critically acclaimed movies such as The Barking Horse and The Music Box, as well as parts in locally-produced feature-length films An American Terror and Blood Trail.
 He's also an accomplished improvisor, having performed with Denver's Bovine Metropolis Theatre.
 He's been teaching film acting for more than a dozen years and currently runs the Film Acting Academy of Denver.

 DIRECTOR OF TALENT